-Divided into three sections firstly the thesis is tracing back the media archaeology of phantasmagoria (Pandora's Box) and how it has been used over the centuries.
+This research is divided into three sections, first looking back at the media archaeology of phantasmagoria (Pandora's Box) and how it has been used over the centuries.
 How the ideas behind it have changed and how the technology has remained in some respects unchanged.
-Secondary how Eigengrau corresponds to this discourse and how perceptual psychology performs an important role of creating an immersive audiovisual experience.
-Lastly how the contemporary phantasmagoria functions as ritual media model in the zeitgeist of now, in the 'Post-Digital Immersion Revolution'.
+Secondly, how Eigengrau corresponds to this discourse, and how perceptual psychology performs an important role of creating an immersive audiovisual experience.
+Lastly, how the contemporary phantasmagoria functions as ritual media model in the zeitgeist of now, in the 'Post-Digital Immersion Revolution'.